ksmithut/skyway/README.md

 - You can only strip out entire objects from the public view, there is currently not a way to strip out specific properties.
-- Perhaps speed up csv/collectionFormat parsing.
-It's fairly fast, but I suspect that it can be faster.
-I'm using a fully fledged csv parsing library, but I wonder if `val.split(',')` would be sufficient...
-I would love to see a swagger compliant collectionFormat implementation.
 - Implement the swagger security spec, or at least open it up for the developer to implement.
 - formData is not supported.
 Along with that, file input types are not